AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 :
 ***Tail Bolt.*** *Dexterity Saving Throw:* DC 16, each creature within 5 feet of a point within 60 feet. *Failure:* 21 (6d6) Lightning damage, and the target is Dazed and is charged. *Success:* Half damage, and the target is not Dazed or is charged.
 :
 ***Volt Vortex (Recharge 5-6).*** The Raijū spins wildling, kicking up a swirling storm. *Dexterity Saving Throw:* DC 17, all creatures within 10 feet of Raijū. *Failure:* 14 (4d6) Slashing damage and 14 (4d6) Lightning damage. *Success:* Half damage.
-A 15 foot radius storm centered on the Raijū is created which lasts for 1 minute.
+A 15 foot radius storm emminating from the Raijū is created which lasts for 1 minute.
 The area of the storm is Heavily Obscured to any creatures outside of the storm, and any creature that ends their turn inside the storm takes 7 (2d6) Slashing damage and 7 (2d6) Lightning damage.

 ### Reactions